Generic name: metronidazole topical [ MET-roe-NYE-da-zole ]

-Brand Name: MetroCream, MetroGel, MetroGel Pump, MetroLotion, Noritate, Rosadan
+Brand names: MetroCream, MetroGel, MetroGel Pump, MetroLotion, Noritate, Rosadan

-What is Noritate (metronidazole topical)?
+What is Noritate?

-Metronidazole topical (for the skin) is used to treat skin lesions caused by rosacea.
+Noritate (for the skin) is used to treat skin lesions caused by rosacea.

-Metronidazole topical may also be used for purposes not listed in this medication guide.
+Noritate may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use metronidazole topical if you are allergic to it.
+You should not use Noritate if you are allergic to it.

-FDA pregnancy category B. Metronidazole topical is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known whether Noritate will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

-How should I use Noritate (metronidazole topical)?
+How should I use Noritate?

 Wash and gently dry your skin before applying Noritate

 Apply the medication in a thin layer and rub in completely.
-You may apply cosmetics after using metronidazole topical.
+You may apply cosmetics after using Noritate.

-Do not use metronidazole topical to treat any other skin infection your doctor has not prescribed it for.
+Do not use Noritate to treat any skin condition that has not been checked by your doctor.

-Use this medication for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.

-Call your doctor if your symptoms do not improve, or if they get worse while using metronidazole topical.
+Call your doctor if your symptoms do not improve, or if they get worse while using Noritate.

-Store metronidazole topical at room temperature away from moisture or heat.
+Store at room temperature away from moisture or heat.

 What happens if I miss a dose?